 Always check that the transmission dipstick shows at least some oil prior to starting the engine.
 The level should be checked after engine warm-up, with the transmission at normal operating temperature.
-The dipstick and fill tube are located on the chassis deck, near the valve module and hydraulic brake actuators.
-Always check the level with the engine running, at operating temperature, with the transmission in neutral.
+The dipstick and fill tube are located on the chassis deck, accessible through an opening directly above the transmission.
+Always check the level with the engine running, at normal operating temperature, with the transmission in neutral.
 The oil level should be between the "H" (high) and "L" (low) marks.
 Fill with approved fluid only (See Lubricant Specification Chart, Section 5).
+Do not overfill.